 What is PTSD?

-Post-traumatic stress disorder (PTSD) is a particular set of reactions that can develop in people who have been through a traumatic event.
-That is, they have experienced or witnessed an event which threatened their life or safety, or that of others around them, and led to feelings of intense fear, helplessness or horror.
-This can be a car or other serious accident, physical or sexual assault, war or torture, or disasters such as bushfires or floods.
+Post-traumatic stress disorder (PTSD) is a particular set of reactions that can develop in people who have been through a traumatic event which threatened their life or safety, or that of others around them.
+This could be a car or other serious accident, physical or sexual assault, war or torture, or disasters such as bushfires or floods.
+As a result, the person experiences feelings of intense fear, helplessness or horror.

 What are the signs and symptoms of PTSD?